dagross/capstone/readme.md

 # Final Project : Detecting fake images with Convolution Neural Network
 ### Problem Statement
 In the past few years, there has been a significant increase in the creation of fake accounts with artificially generated images on the Facebook.
 Company would like to find a way to solve this problem without employee participation, since such approach is costly and ineffective.
 As a data scientist working for Meta, I have been tasked to solve this issue by building a classifying model that could detect fake images.
 As an input, model should get image containing user's face and predict whether it is real or not.
-Project success will be evaluated using resulting f1 score (since we are interested in correct prediction for both classes) and accuracy score.
-Resulting scores should be as high as possible, but not lower than 53 percent, which is baseline accuracy for a given dataset.
+Project success will be evaluated using resulting accuracy.
+Resulting score should be as high as possible, but not lower than baseline 53 percent for accuracy for a given dataset.
 Despite the fact, that dataset contains different levels of fake quality images, for the purposes of this project we will use binary classification, since there is no need for the company to predict how complicated for the model was to generate predicting result.

 ## Brief Summary of Analysis and Interpretations